0xPolygonID/docs/docs/quick-start-demo.md

     :::info

-    Two link types are created, one for the Web App and another for the Mobile App:
+    Two link types are created, one for the Web Wallet and another for the Mobile Wallet:
-    - Deep Link supports the Mobile Wallet App only
+    - Deep Link supports the Mobile Wallet only
-    - The [<ins>Universal Link</ins>](/docs/wallet/universal-links.md) supports the Web App only
+    - The [<ins>Universal Link</ins>](/docs/wallet/universal-links.md) supports the Web Wallet only

-    The QR code can be scanned directly with the Privado ID Wallet app, that is, the Mobile App.
+    The QR code can be scanned directly with the Privado ID Wallet app, that is, the Mobile Wallet.

     :::